Urunov/Java-Microservices-CQRS-Event-Sourcing-with-Kafka/README.md

    - Simplifies communication between objects by introducing a single object known as the mediator that manages the distribution of messages among other objects.

 3. Create and change the state of an aggregate with event messages.
+   ## What is an Aggregate?
+    - An Aggregate is an entity or group of entities that is always kept in a consistent state.
+The aggregate root is the entity within the aggregate that is responsible for maintainning this consistent state.
+    - This makes the aggregate the primary building block for implementing a command model in any CQRS based application.

 4. Implement an event store / write database in MongoDB.

 5. Create a read database in MySQL.